samcarey/bad-spaceship/README.md

 1. Compile all the dependencies.
 1. Compile the game itself.

-But the next time you change something and run `cargo run` again, it'll finish much faster.
+But the next time you change something and build again, it'll finish much faster.

 # Building the Website